Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 The client uses an embedded web browser for some of its UI panels.
 MHServerEmu provides some options that allow you to make use of this feature.

-1. Copy the [mhgame_store_home](./../assets/store/mhgame_store_home/) folder provided in this repository to `Apache24\htdocs`.
+1. Copy the [mhgame_store_home](./../../assets/store/mhgame_store_home/) folder provided in this repository to `Apache24\htdocs`.

 2. Set `OverrideStoreUrls` in `Config.ini` to `true`.

 3. Set `StoreHomePageUrl` in `Config.ini` to `http://localhost/mhgame_store_home`.

 Restart the server, and you should be able to see an example store home page when you open the in-game store.
 You can set other pages by editing various URL options in `Config.ini` (e.g. `NewsUrl` to change the content of the news window).
-For more information on the embedded browser see [EmbeddedBrowser.md](./EmbeddedBrowser.md).
+For more information on the embedded browser see [Embedded Browser](./../Web/EmbeddedBrowser.md).

 Please note that the embedded browser is a 2014 version of the Chromium Embedded Framework (CEF), and using it for general web browsing is a major security risk.
 You should use it only for displaying the content you trust.